guyb25/thredis/README.md

 # thredis

-Async Redis Streams with concurrent processing and per-message ack.
+Concurrent message processing for Redis Streams.

 ## Why?

-Redis Streams support per-message `XACK`, meaning a single consumer can safely process multiple messages concurrently.
-No Python library does this.
-They all process one message at a time per consumer, forcing you to spawn hundreds of consumers for parallelism.
+Every Python library used for working with redis streams makes its consumers process messages one at a time.
+That means hundreds of idle consumers burning CPU and network just to poll.
-The underlying Redis primitive supports concurrency.
-The libraries just don't use it. thredis does.
+Redis Streams supports concurrent processing.
+No library takes advantage of it. thredis does.

 ## Install